terceiro/debci/README.md

-# DEP-8 automated test runner service
+# Debian continuou integration

-THE [DEP-8 automated test runner](.) is an automated system that coordinates the execution of automated tests against packages in the [Debian](http://www.debian.org/) system.
+THE [Debian continuous integration](.) is an automated system that coordinates the execution of automated tests against packages in the [Debian](http://www.debian.org/) system.